LukMarks/Blade-Element-Momentum/README.md

 ```
 ## How to Start

 First things first, the main file here is the [BEM.py](https://github.com/LukMarks/Blade-Element-Momentum/blob/master/BEM.py).
-Inside of it a couple of options will be seted, like:
+Inside of it a couple of options will be set, like:

 - Diameter;